eddiebrunson/Reactjs_Notes/reactjsnotes.md

 ### Add State to a Component

 State is a key property of React components.
-Being familar with how state is used and how state is set and reset will help streamline building the UI of your App.
+Being familiar with how state is used and how state is set and reset will help streamline building the UI of your App.

 ---